HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 Using our current methodology, it is not possible to reliably measure resource hints which are added following user-interaction, such as <a hreflang="en" href="https://github.com/GoogleChromeLabs/quicklink">QuickLink</a>, which featured on less than 0.1% of pages analyzed.

-Considering that the adoption of resource hints using HTTP Headers is markedly smaller than adoption for `<link rel\>`, the rest of this chapter will focus on analyzing the usage of resource hints through the HTML Element unless otherwise specified.
+Considering that the adoption of resource hints using HTTP Headers is markedly smaller than adoption for the `<link>` HTML element, the rest of this chapter will focus on analyzing the usage of resource hints through the HTML Element.

 #### Types of Resource Hints